manatlan/htag/README.md

 ## ROADMAP to 1.0.0

  * tests tests
+ * the "0.100.x" version introduce a "new event mechanism" ("ev") : need to find a solution if it will be mandatory for 1.0.0 (don't know yet), to not break my (more than) 200 apps ;-) ... currently both are available (depending of the parameter name)
  * the "0.90.x" version is important, because all previous runners (using starlette/uvicorn/tornado) are gone, and are simulated/faked with a new [Runner](https://manatlan.github.io/htag/runner) !
 So compatibility shouldn't be breaked with htag <0.90 !
 But they will be removed in 1.0.
  * polish the new Runner [Runner](https://manatlan.github.io/htag/runner) and docs !
  * ~~setup minimal docs, with [that](https://realpython.com/python-project-documentation-with-mkdocs/) ;-)~~